-One of Belgium’s most famous attractions is a small statue located in a small street in Brussels.
-It has also been considered the most disappointing attraction in Europe, several times!
+One of Belgium’s most famous landmarks and attractions is a small statue located on a small street in Brussels.
+It has also been considered the most disappointing attraction in Europe several times!
 So, why is it so famous?
 Well, you probably already know it: it’s a statue of a little boy peeing.
 In more recent years, there’s also been created the Jeanneke Pis (a little girl peeing) and the Het Zinneke.

 #14 Famous people from Belgium

 It’s the people who make each country great!
 Some become well-known and make the country even more famous.
 Belgium has had a few internationally famous people – sportspeople, scientists, politicians, artists, and much more.
 Let’s explore some of them: